unifio/packer-provisioner-fabric/README.md

 ### fab_tasks

-Comma separated lit of tasks to be executed.
+Comma separated list of tasks to be executed.

 ### user (optional)